Roger Miller: Style

 Although he is usually grouped with country music singers, Miller's unique style defies easy classification.
 Many of his recordings were humorous novelty songs with whimsical lyrics, coupled with scat singing or vocalese riffs filled with nonsense syllables.
-Others were sincere ballads which caught the public's fancy, like his signature song, "King of the Road."
+Others were sincere ballads that caught the public's fancy, like his signature song, "King of the Road".
 The biographical book Ain't Got No Cigarettes described Miller as an "uncategorizable talent" and stated that many regarded him as a genius.

-Miller's whimsical lyrics and nonsense sounding style led to him writing and performing songs for children's films such as "Oo-de-Lally" for the Disney animated film Robin Hood.
-During his most successful years as a songwriter and singer, Miller's music was placed in the country genre due to his somewhat country or folk sounding voice and the use of an acoustic guitar.
+Miller's whimsical lyrics and nonsense-sounding style led to him writing and performing songs for children's films such as "Oo-de-Lally" for the Disney animated film Robin Hood.
+During his most successful years as a songwriter and singer, Miller's music was placed in the country genre due to his somewhat country- or folk-sounding voice and the use of an acoustic guitar.
+AllMusic wrote that in blending country with jazz, blues, and pop, Miller "utilized unusual harmonic and rhythmic devices in his sophisticated songcraft" and was an important influence on progressive country.

-On his own style, Miller remarked that he "tried to do" things like other artists but that it "always came out different" so he got "frustrated" until realizing "I'm the only one that knows what I'm thinking."
-He commented that the favorite song that he wrote was "You Can't Rollerskate in a Buffalo Herd."
+On his own style, Miller remarked that he "tried to do" things like other artists, but that it "always came out different", so he got "frustrated" until realizing, "I'm the only one that knows what I'm thinking."
+He commented that the favorite song that he wrote was "You Can't Rollerskate in a Buffalo Herd".
 Johnny Cash discussed Miller's bass vocal range in his 1997 autobiography.
 He stated that it was the closest to his own that he had heard.